Requirements for Naturalization in Germany in 2024

 - Language requirements: Proof of German language skills at B1 level

-- Dual citizenship: now permitted, no renunciation of original citizenship required
+- Dual citizenship: Permitted since 2024; no requirement to renounce one's original citizenship

-- Naturalization test: Basic knowledge of the German legal system and society required
+- Naturalization Test: Basic Knowledge of the German Legal and Social System Required

 Do you have any questions?